hashicorp/design-system/website/docs/components/button/index.md

 ---
 title: Button
-description: An interactive element that initiates an action or event, like a form submission.
+description: An interactive element that initiates an action or event, such as a form submission.
 caption: An interactive element that initiates an action.
 ---